 I don't think we need to prepare the way to check explicitly.

-#4 Updated by Thomas Sawyer about 2 years ago
+#4 Updated by Thomas Sawyer over 2 years ago

 But is not so nice to have to write code like this:

 success = begin object = type.allocate true rescue TypeError false end if success ... else ... end

 begin object = type.allocate ... rescue TypeError ... end

 Actually the more I think about it the more I am inclined to add a core extension: